History of Sarasota, Florida: The American Civil War and Reconstruction

 In 1860, Sarasota was still a part of Manatee county.
-While the county results of the vote to secede have been lost, or otherwise yet undiscovered, some scholars have deduced that the residents of Manatee were not overly enthusiastic about disunion.^{[citation needed]} There were only 20 slave owners in Manatee county in 1860.
+While the county results of the vote to secede have been lost, or otherwise yet undiscovered, some scholars have deduced that the residents of Manatee were not overly enthusiastic about disunion.
+There were 20 slave owners reported in Manatee county in 1860.
 All the same, the county did begin raising a militia unit in that same year, in anticipation of secession.
 Over a hundred men from the county would end up serving, with some recruited to the 7th Florida Infantry Regiment, which fought as part of the Army of Tennessee.

 Union parties would occasionally raid in the Sarasota area.
 These raids were meant to sap the locals' willingness to continue supporting the Confederate cause as well as deprive the southern armies of potential supplies.
 A.K.
 Whitaker, grandson of Sarasota settler William Whitaker, kept most of his cattle in the eastern section of the county, farther from Sarasota Bay, in an effort to keep them safe from Union raiders.
 Besides going after Florida cattle, Union raiders also destroyed many salt works along the Gulf Coast.
 However, the Whitaker's operation was not destroyed.

 During the Union occupation in Florida, A.K.
 Whitaker's wife Mary is said to have given a Union soldier a block of matches saying, "Sir, I want to look into the eyes of a man who can stoop so low as to burn the home of a helpless woman and her family."
 Their house was not burned but others in the Manatee region were.